polarfire-soc/polarfire-soc-bare-metal-examples/applications/user-crypto/mpfs-user-crypto-message-authentication-services/README.md

 vectors and associated data to verify the functionality.

 The following Tera Term macro scripts are present in "script" folder.
-You can use these script for testing Message Authentication and Hashing services.
+You can use these script for testing Message Authentication, Verfication and Hashing services.
-1. MAC-gcm_msg_auth.ttl - Data Authenticated Encryption
+1. MAC-gcm_msg_auth_ver.ttl - Data Authenticated Encryption
 2. MAC-hmac_aes_cmac_256.ttl - Generate MAC Using AES-CMAC-256 Algorithms
 3. MAC-hmac_sha_256.ttl - Generate MAC Using HMAC SHA-256 Algorithms
 4. SHA-256.ttl - Hashing